Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Background

 In MDPs with a finite number of states, the process begins from an initial state $\boldsymbol{s}_{1}$ with a probability distribution $\pi_{s}(\boldsymbol{s}_{1})$.
 The agent follows a policy that maps the initial state to the first action, leading the agent to transition to the next state and receive a reward from the environment.
 This process is repeated until a terminal state is reached, generating a trajectory or an episode $\boldsymbol{\tau} = (\boldsymbol{s}_{1}, a_{1}, r_{1},...,\boldsymbol{s}_{M}, a_{M}, r_{M})$ of $M$ steps.

-In practical applications, the problems encountered may not conform to the idealized framework of a reinforcement learning problem.
-To address this, POMDPs are utilized.
+A Partially Observable Markov Decision Process (POMDP) is an extension of a MDP.
+In many practical scenarios, an agent may not have full visibility or knowledge about the environment's state.
+POMDPs come into play in such situations, allowing an agent to make decisions based on limited or partial observations.
 A POMDP can be defined as a tuple $\left\{\mathcal{S}, \mathcal{A}, \mathcal{O}, \pi_{t}, \pi_{e}, R\right\}$, where two additional components are included in addition to the ones in the standard MDP formulation: a finite observation set $\mathcal{O}$ and an observation function $\pi_{e}$ that defines the conditional probability distribution over the observation in the underlying state after executing an action.
 Since the agent has limited knowledge about the underlying state in POMDPs, the policy must either map historical observations to the next action or extract information from historical observations in the form of a belief state.

 Reinforcement learning aims to find the optimal policy with parameters $\boldsymbol{w}$, denoted as $\pi^{*}_{\text{policy}}(.;\boldsymbol{w})$, that generates the trajectory or episode $\boldsymbol{\tau}$ to maximize the expected total reward.
 The objective function for reinforcement learning can be expressed as follows: